alfords/EDA_Course-Project-1/README.md

 * Create the R code files include `plot1.R`, `plot2.R`, `plot3.R`,
 `plot4.R` that build the corresponding plots

-* Add the PNG file and R code file to the git repository
+* Add the PNG file and R code files to the git repository

 The four plots are shown below.